-On April 28, the provincial government released Renew PEI, Together, which outlines the province’s safe, measured plan to gradually ease public health restrictions related to COVID-19.
+On April 28, the provincial government released Renew PEI, Together, which outlined the province’s safe, measured plan to gradually ease public health restrictions related to COVID-19.

-The plan will be implemented in four distinct phases with a progressive lifting of public health measures on individuals, communities and organizations.
-Progression will be gradual and constantly evaluated based on the latest public health information from PEI’s Chief Public Health Office.
+The plan was implemented in four distinct phases with a progressive lifting of public health measures on individuals, communities and organizations.
+Progression was gradual and constantly evaluated based on the latest public health information from PEI’s Chief Public Health Office.
 Decisions during each phase will be based on public health evidence and continuous monitoring.
 If there are concerns about moving into a next phase, progress will be slowed, halted or even reversed to continue to protect the health and safety of Islanders.

-As municipal offices and facilities re-open and services resume, the following guidance documents are available to assist you:
+With municipal offices and facilities re-opening and services resuming, the following guidance documents are available to assist you: